gotygota/tastebuddy_docs/docs/admin/protocols.md

     3. Palate - Flavour complexity
     4. Overall - Balance

-Tasting sheets are available to all users within the organization for punctual tasting (see [Using Tastebuddy](../user/tasting.md)).
+Tasting sheets are available to all users within the organisation for punctual tasting (see [Using Tastebuddy](../user/tasting.md)).
 They can also be combined with a product list for tasting sessions (see [the Tasting Session section](protocols.md#tasting-session) down below).